iXsystems/cinder/README.md

  iscsi_helper = <iscsi helper type.
 Standard Value>
  volume_dd_blocksize = <block size>
  volume_driver = <Path of the main class of iXsystems cinder driver.
 The standard value for this driver is cinder.volume.drivers.ixsystems.iscsi.FreeNASISCSIDriver>
- ixsystems_login = <username of TrueNAS/FreeNAS Host - currently needs to be root>
+ ixsystems_login = <username of TrueNAS Host - currently needs to be root>
- ixsystems_password = <Password of TrueNAS/FreeNAS Host - the root password>
+ ixsystems_password = <Password of TrueNAS Host - the root password>
  ixsystems_server_hostname = <IP Address of TrueNAS Host>
  ixsystems_volume_backend_name = <driver specific information.
 Standard value is 'iXsystems_TRUENAS_Storage' >
  ixsystems_iqn_prefix = <Base name of ISCSI Target.
-(Get it from the web UI of the connected TrueNAS system by navigating: Sharing -> Block(iscsi) -> Target Global Configuration -> Base Name)> ixsystems_datastore_pool = <Base pool name on the connected TrueNAS/FreeNAS host e.g. 'tank'>
+(Get it from the web UI of the connected TrueNAS system by navigating: Sharing -> Block(iscsi) -> Target Global Configuration -> Base Name)> ixsystems_datastore_pool = <Base pool name on the connected TrueNAS host e.g. 'tank'>
  ixsystems_dataset_path = <Dataset name inside the pool, full path including pool.
 Can just be pool name for no nesting.  e.g. 'tank/os/cinder'.
 This is where zvols will be created by the driver.>
  ixsystems_vendor_name = <driver specific information.
 Standard value is 'iXsystems' >
  ixsystems_storage_protocol =  <driver specific information.
 Standard value is 'iscsi'>